Contents

 45. Truck Planter

 Sentimentally reluctant to discard those outgrown toy trucks?
 Plant ‘em up!
-They make great little boxes for succulents.
-You can even rope the kids in to help!
+This garden design trick is ingenious – turn toy trucks into boxes for succulents and plants!
+You can even rope the kids in to help.

 46. Garden Tool Rack